Veganism: Vegan diet into the mainstream

+Prevalence across the globe

+The prevalence of veganism differs wildly per country and region and a minority everywhere.
+Around 10% of people are vegan in India, and around 2% in many developed Western countries.

 The city with the most vegan restaurants per resident in 2021 according to data collected from HappyCow was Chiang Mai (Thailand), followed by Ubud (Bali, Indonesia), Phuket (Thailand), Tel Aviv (Israel), and Lisbon (Portugal).

-Vegan diets, substitutions, and meat analogues
+Vegan cuisine and foods

-Vegan diets are based on grains and other seeds, legumes (particularly beans), fruits, vegetables, edible mushrooms, and nuts.
+Vegan cuisine is a style of cooking defined by the inclusion of grains, legumes, nuts, vegetables, fruits, meat alternatives (including tofu, tempeh, and seitan), vegan cheese, and plant milks and by the exclusion of animal-based dairy, eggs, animal-based meat and animal tissue products (such as gelatin or animal-derived rennet), and insect-based honey.
+Vegan cuisine differs from vegetarian cuisine, which often includes honey, dairy, and eggs.

-Meat substitutes
+Meat alternatives

 Vegan meat alternatives are commonly sold in forms like vegetarian sausage, mince, or veggie burgers.
 They are often made from soybeans, seitan (wheat gluten), beans, lentils, rice, mushrooms or vegetables.
 Meat substitutes have been made in China since at least the Tang dynasty (618 to 907 common era), including mock duck made from seitan.
 They are much newer to Western countries.
 Some famous Western producers of vegan meat alternatives include Impossible Foods and Beyond Meat.
-However, in the late 2010s many meat producers and supermarkets also started making their own brands of vegan meat substitutes.
+In the late 2010s many meat producers and supermarkets also started making their own brands of vegan meat substitutes as well.

 Plant milk and dairy product alternatives

-Plant milks—such as soy milk, almond milk, cashew milk, grain milks (oat milk, flax milk and rice milk), hemp milk, and coconut milk—are used in place of cows' or goats' milk.
+Plant milks—such as soy milk, almond milk, cashew milk, grain milks (oat milk, flax milk and rice milk), hemp milk, and coconut milk—are used in place of cow or goat milk.
 Soy milk provides around 7 g (1/4oz) of protein per cup (240 mL or 8 fl oz), compared with 8 g (2/7oz) of protein per cup of cow's milk.
 Almond milk is lower in dietary energy, carbohydrates, and protein.

-Soy milk should not be used as a replacement for breast milk for babies.
-Babies who are not breastfed may be fed commercial infant formula, normally based on cows' milk or soy.
+Neither plant milk nor cow milk should be used as a replacement for breast milk for babies.
+Babies who are not breastfed may be fed commercial infant formula, normally based on cow milk or soy.
 The latter is known as soy-based infant formula or SBIF.

 Butter and margarine can be replaced with alternate vegan products.
-Vegan cheeses are made from seeds, such as sesame and sunflower; nuts, such as cashew, pine nut, and almond; and soybeans, coconut oil, nutritional yeast, tapioca, and rice, among other ingredients; and can replicate the meltability of dairy cheese.
-Nutritional yeast is a common substitute for the taste of cheese in vegan recipes.
-Cheese substitutes can be made at home, including from nuts, such as cashews.
-Yoghurt and cream products can be replaced with plant-based products such as soy yoghurt.
+Vegan cheeses are made from seeds, soybeans, coconut oil, tapioca, and rice, among other ingredients; and can replicate the meltability of dairy cheese.
+Nutritional yeast is also a common substitute for the taste of cheese in vegan recipes.
+Dairy yoghurt can be replaced with plant-derived products such as soy yoghurt.
 Various types of plant cream have been created to replace dairy cream, and some types of imitation whipped cream are non-dairy.

 In the 2010s and 2020s, a number of companies have genetically engineered yeast to produce cow milk proteins, whey, or fat, without the use of cows.
 These include Perfect Day, Novacca, Motif FoodWorks, Remilk, Final Foods, Imagindairy, Nourish Ingredients, and Circe.